rclone/rclone/README.md

 It is recommended to use the tags in this example mounting command:

-'rclone cmount torrents: Y: --dir-cache-time=10s --vfs-cache-mode=full --read-only'
+'rclone cmount torrents: Y: --dir-cache-time=10s --vfs-cache-mode=full'

 This will significantly speed up the mounted drive and detect changes faster.